 The first Victory logo is oval, reminiscent of a bike’s gas tank.
 It has the name in big letters at the top.
 The products that the brand produces, the name of the founder, and the year of creation.
 In the center is the letter V with spread wings against the background of the globe.

-The word Polaris is placed exactly to show this is a separate brand.
+The word Polaris is placed exactly to show that this is a separate brand.
 He has a polar star inscribed in the letter O. Interestingly, the founding year is not the appearance of Victory in 1997 but the birth of the founding company.
 Polaris is trying to add weight to the new brand with a similar move.

 2013 – today

 A large metal V with sharp edges and red fill is crossed by the same style of the shiny stripe with the inscription in large black letters, “Victory.”
 Below the black stripe is the addition: “motorcycles.”
-Point V indicates the country of manufacture—the USA.
+Point V indicates the country of manufacture, the USA.

 The sign resembles a bike’s frame and handlebars.
-Using a control mechanism shows that the company knows its goals well, has a strategic plan, and is moving in the right direction—in this case, the gradual replacement of the Indian brand and its complete abolition in 2017.
+Using a control mechanism shows that the company knows its goals well, has a strategic plan, and is moving in the right direction, in this case, the gradual replacement of the Indian brand and its complete abolition in 2017.

 Font and Colors